sidneyLimaDev/sidneyLimaDev/README.md

 Web and mobile developer passionate about React and React Native.
 Creating incredible digital experiences. let's collaborate!

-* 🌍  I'm based in Recife Pernambuco
+* 🌍  I'm based in Recife, Pernambuco - Brazil
 * ✉️  You can contact me at [sidneylimadev@gmail.com](mailto:sidneylimadev@gmail.com)
 * 🧠  I'm learning Node/Prisma
 * 🤝  I'm open to collaborating on Interesting projects and things that improve the world